 We passionately promote a resilient and productive natural environment by delivering practical and creative solutions in agriculture, environment and forestry

-Bruce has over thirty years of industry-related experience in the horticulture, agriculture, education, and environmental sectors of British Columbia.
-This has included soil and land capability assessments, environmental assessments on agricultural land, project management, strategic planning, business planning, market assessment, and facilitation of industry meetings.
+Bruce has over thirty-five years of industry-related experience in the horticulture, agriculture, education, and environmental sectors of British Columbia.
+This includes soil and land capability assessments, environmental assessments on agricultural land, project management, strategic planning, business planning, market assessment, and facilitation of industry meetings.

-Bruce has been involved in the assessment of agricultural and financial damage caused by linear developments such as pipelines and highways.
-He has also carried out technical work in a wide range of agricultural commodities from greenhouses to poultry farms.
+Bruce is involved in the assessment of agricultural and financial damage caused by linear developments such as pipelines and highways.
+He carries out technical work on a wide range of agricultural commodities from greenhouses to poultry farms.

-He has been involved in soil and land capability assessments, land reclamation and rehabilitation, environmental impact studies, and the development of Environmental Guidelines.
+He is involved in soil and land capability assessments, land reclamation and rehabilitation for mines and linear developments, and environmental impact studies.

-Bruce is the Past President of the Canadian Landscape Association and is presently 1st Vice Chair of the BC Landscape Nursery Association.
-He is a retired Instructor of the Faculty of Science and Horticulture and the School of Business at Kwantlen Polytechnic University.
+Bruce is a retired instructor of the Faculty of Science and Horticulture and the School of Business at Kwantlen Polytechnic University.

 Justin McTavish is a Company partner and is the manager/technical lead for all projects with agricultural and soils components.
 Justin holds a BSc in Applied Biology with a focus on soils and environmental studies and is a Registered Environmental Farm Planner in British Columbia.